-☐ lack of demonstrated validity for the printed interpretations they generate.
+\Box lack of demonstrated validity for the printed interpretations they generate.

-- A school psychologist should review and edit the narrative report done by the computer, so that it is specific to the individual who was tested.
-Test administration procedures and supervision of assistants. - o familiarity with the instruments to be used.
+☐ test developer should establish validity and reliability of the test and resulting interpretations should be done with a professional review. • A school psychologist should review and edit the narrative report done by the computer, so that it is specific to the individual who was tested.
+Test administration procedures and supervision of assistants.

-• Computer programs are not a substitute for supervision because they are not designed to teach testing skills to the individual who uses these programs.
+Computer programs are not a substitute for supervision because they are not designed to teach testing skills to the individual who uses these programs.

-☐ must be used in conjunction with the clinical judgment of well-trained professionals
+□ must be used in conjunction with the clinical judgment of well-trained professionals